 Sam Moor is the senior instructor for Sussex Tai Chi.
 He started training in martial arts as a young teenager.
-Seeking a more integrative and intelligent way to train he started learning Tai Chi at the age of 20.
-For the last nineteen years Sam has focused the majority of his time upon training in the original Chen style of Tai Chi.
-He has also trained thoroughly in the related arts of Qigong (Chi gung) and Yiquan (mind-boxing).
+Seeking a more sustainable and harmonious method of training he started learning Tai Chi at the age of 20.
+Since then Sam has focused the majority of his time upon training in the original Chen style of Tai Chi and the related arts of Yiquan (mind-boxing) and Qigong.

-Sam is a widely published author on all things Tai Chi and is well known for his down-to-earth and modern take on this incredible ancient art.
+Sam is a widely published author and is known for his down-to-earth and modern take on Tai Chi.
 He currently writes columns for Tai Chi & Oriental Arts Magazine, the Chichester Observer and has his own blog The Internal Athlete.
 He is also working on a forthcoming book.
-It is his aim to promote Tai Chi as simply and clearly as possible so that everyone can enjoy the vast benefits of 'the pearl of Chinese culture'.
+It is his aim to promote Tai Chi as clearly as possible so that everyone can enjoy its vast benefits.

 email: email@example.com tel: 07748 113857